-At the end of S2, pupils continue with a broad general education in line with Curriculum for Excellence but are allowed to specialise in particular subject areas.
-All pupils continue with the core subjects of English, Maths, Modern Languages, PSE, PE, RMPS and now Skills for Work (including job application processes and Work Experience).
-Their remaining subjects must cover each of the curricular areas within Curriculum for Excellence.
+At the end of S2, pupils will select subjects they with to specialise in for National Qualifications.
+All pupils continue with the core subjects of English, Maths, PSE, PE and RMPS.

 Senior Phase (S4-S6)

 The Senior Phase of young people's education builds firmly on the broad general education which went before.
 This offers pupils the opportunity to extend and deepen their education as they start to build a portfolio of qualifications that will enable them to follow a pathway to the next stage - whether that is further or higher education, training or employment.